-All students, including bus students, should enter the main entrance and sit in their assigned area.
-Students may eat breakfast by entering the main doors and going to the cafeteria to get breakfast at their designated time.
+All students, including bus students, should enter through the through the Breezeway doors on the North or South side of the building and proceed to their assigned area.
+Students may eat breakfast by going to the cafeteria to get their breakfast and sitting at assigned tables.